laminas/laminas-feed/doc/book/zend.feed.pubsubhubbub.md

-# Zend\\Feed\\PubSubHubbub
+# Laminas\\Feed\\PubSubHubbub

-`Zend\Feed\PubSubHubbub` is an implementation of the PubSubHubbub Core 0.2 Specification (Working Draft).
-It offers implementations of a Pubsubhubbub Publisher and Subscriber suited to Zend Framework and other *PHP* applications.
+`Laminas\Feed\PubSubHubbub` is an implementation of the PubSubHubbub Core 0.2 Specification (Working Draft).
+It offers implementations of a Pubsubhubbub Publisher and Subscriber suited to Laminas Framework and other *PHP* applications.

 ## What is PubSubHubbub?